Original Sin (Tapper and Thompson book): Contents

 Those running the White House in place of Biden were called "the Politburo" within the administration, Tapper and Thompson said, who used the term in the book.
 Among the members were Mike Donilon, Steve Ricchetti, Bruce Reed, and Ron Klain.
 Influential non-Politburo individuals in the White House included Jill Biden, Hunter Biden, Anthony Bernal, Anita Dunn, and Annie Tomasini.
 They shielded the president from the press; Biden was the first sitting president in decades and possibly in history, Thompson said, to never have a formal interview with The New York Times, Washington Post, Wall Street Journal, or Reuters.
 His only interview with a national newspaper was with USA Today just before the end of his presidency.
+"One person told us that the presidency was, at best, a five-person board with Joe Biden as chairman of the board", Tapper told Gross.
+While that person would only speak on background, Senators Mark Warner and Michael Bennet told the authors about conversations with the president in 2023 and 2024 that caused great concern about Biden's acuity.
+"More than one" cabinet member told the authors that by 2024 they did not think the president would be able to handle a national security emergency.

+Tapper and Thompson wrote an article excerpting the book in The New Yorker a week before its release.
+Tapper said that the book showed that "the White House was lying, not only to the press, not only to the public, but they were lying to members of their own Cabinet.
+They were lying to White House staffers.
+They were lying to Democratic members of Congress, to donors, about how bad things had gotten".
+"Then I think the real part of the cover-up", Tapper said, "comes with not just the fact that he's at, you know, 40 or 50-person fundraisers using a teleprompter, which is bizarre and unprecedented for a president who should be able to speak extemporaneously for 10 minutes".
+A "very high-profile Democrat"—who had been assured of the president's good health—met alone with Biden and Jill Biden after the president's withdrawal from the reelection: "he wasn't F-ing fine", quoted Tapper.